Bracing and Splinting for Chronic Pain

 Below are some conditions that can be treated with braces or splints:

-- Carpal tunnel syndrome: Wrist splints can help with the pain, tingling, and numbness associated with carpal tunnel syndrome because they support your wrist, especially while you're sleeping.
+- Carpal tunnel syndrome: Wrist splints can help with the pain, tingling, and numbness associated with carpal tunnel syndrome because they prevent your wrist from staying bent in positions that irritate the nerve, especially while you're sleeping.

-- Low back pain: Braces may be useful for certain spine conditions that cause low back pain: ankylosing spondylitis, degenerative disc disease, and spondylolisthesis.
-Spinal braces are sometimes used to stabilize your lumbar spine (low back).
+Low back pain: Braces may be useful for various spine conditions that cause low back pain: Spinal braces are sometimes used to stabilize your lumbar spine (low back), and can provide support and comfort for a wide variety of back injuries.

-- Muscle strains or sprains: Elbow, knee, ankle, and foot braces are commonly used for muscle strains or sprains.
+- Muscle strains or sprains: Elbow, knee, ankle, and foot braces are commonly used for ligament and tendon strains or sprains.

-- Neck pain: As with low back pain, braces, such as cervical collars, may be useful for certain spine conditions that cause neck pain: neck injuries (eg, whiplash) and tumors in the cervical spine.
+- Neck pain: As with low back pain, braces, such as cervical collars, may be useful for certain spine conditions that cause neck pain: neck injuries (eg, whiplash).
+Collars are used frequently after neck surgery.
 Neck braces can be used to keep your cervical spine (neck) stable.

-- Osteoarthritis: A knee unloader brace (valgus) is a common type of brace used for treating osteoarthritis of the knee.
+- Osteoarthritis: A knee unloader brace is a common type of brace used for treating osteoarthritis of the knee.
+It works by taking pressure off the side of the joint that has the arthritis.

-- Rheumatoid arthritis: If you have hand or finger pain caused by rheumatoid arthritis, special hand or finger braces can relieve pain and inflammation.
+- Rheumatoid arthritis: If you have hand or finger pain caused by rheumatoid arthritis, special braces can relieve pain and inflammation by supporting joints weakened by this destructive type of arthritis.

 - Spinal cord injury: Spinal bracing can be used to stabilize the structures supporting your spine, such as muscles and ligaments.